JasonThomasData/ironsworn_oracles/encounter_tables/using_script.md

 Optional arguments are:

     --minimum_prob = the minimum probability that a creature will appear in the output oracle, if it's present in the csv of enemies
+    --maximum_prob = the maximum probability that a creature will appear in the output oracle, if it's present in the csv of enemies
-    --rollScale = the absolute maximum valid roll, which should be above 100, so that a character with no experience should never meet Epic foes
+    --rollScale = the absolute maximum valid roll, which should be above 100, so that a character with no experience should never meet Epic foes.
+This score will be lower for regions that are more difficult, like the Shattered wastes, and higher for regions like the Havens.

 ### Modify how monsters appear